 Talk to your child.
 Be friendly, supportive, non-judgemental.
 Try to find out what their fears are, not to mention their insecurities.
 Don’t just say everything’s all right, really talk through the fears and compare them with your own school experiences.

 It can also help to make sure your youngster doesn’t feel alone.
 Whatever struggles they may have, whether socially or academically, help and support will be available.
-Whether it takes the form of one-on-one tutoring or an increased number of hugs, they will not be alone.
+Whether it takes the form of one-to-one tutoring or an increased number of hugs, they will not be alone.

 The key is to normalize school.
 When you really think about it, there’s an awful lot about school that might seem strange and alien, but helping your youngster accept, and even embrace that strangeness can help them relax.